shatha893/Notes/pen_testing/linux/linux.md

 ## What does Focal Fossa mean?
 Ubuntu code names contain 2 parts the first is an adjective and the second is an animal name.
 That being said "Focal" is an adjective that means "Focus" and "Fossa" is an animal name.

+## `cd` Command

+* We can use `cd -` to go back to the previous working directory.